Chinese wucai baluster 'dragon' vase, Chongzhen (1627-44)

 Description

-Chinese wucai baluster 'dragon' vase, Chongzhen (1627-44), painted with roundels containing scaly dragons chasing the pearl amongst swirling clouds alternating with roundels of phoenix amongst small florets, with bright tail plumage and wings outstretched; with cornice decoration comprising stylised leaves and clouds in underglaze cobalt blue; the foot with a band of lappets above double circles; the neck with a wide band of scrolling peony below a band of stiff leaves in blue, red and green and a further circle of underglaze blue to the rim
+Chinese wucai baluster 'dragon' vase, Chongzhen (1627-44), painted with roundels containing scaly dragons chasing the pearl amongst swirling clouds alternating with roundels of phoenix amongst small florets, with bright tail plumage and wings outstretched; with cornice decoration comprising stylised leaves and clouds; the neck with a wide band of scrolling peony below a band of stiff leaves in blue, red and green and the foot with a band of lappets above a double circle in underglaze blue.

 Condition: